Plantalytics/plantalytics/README.md

     * Allows user to select between their vineyards (if more than one exists).
     * Allows user to reset password.

-For more detail, including API details, please see the [documentation repository](https://github.com/Plantalytics/documentation).
+For more information, including API details, please see the [documentation repository](https://github.com/Plantalytics/documentation).

 ## Contribution